Bareroot Oregon Grape Plants

 Mahonia makes an attractive, solid row of screening plants with a rough, wild look to them.

-Plant it at 2 plants per metre, with 50cms between each plant.
+Plant it at 2 plants per metre, with 50cm between each plant.

 For a really bushy hedge, we suggest interplanting Mahonia with Berberis darwinii.

 Mahonia is a very useful evergreen for bringing colour to your garden.
 It has profuse yellow flowers in late winter and spring that mature into blue-black berries.
-Both the flowers and fruit are edible, although the berries contain lots of seeds and not very much flesh.
-The spiky, glossy green leaves are similar to holly and although they are evergreen, they change colour to deep red in autumn.
+Both the flowers and fruit are edible, although the berries contain lots of seeds and not very much flesh, so they aren't going to be anyone's favorite.
+The spiky, glossy green leaves are similar to holly, and although they are evergreen, they change colour to deep red in autumn.

 Mahonia is a suckering shrub, producing new stems from ground level and, over time, producing a small thicket.